Characters: Kingdom Hearts: Organization XIII

 - Evilutionary Biologist: This seems to be his specialty, with his creation of Riku Replica and Xion.

-- Evil Genius: So much that, despite his pathetic nature, Nomura said in the Japanese Character Report books that he and many of the development staff considered Vexen to be the most evil Organization member in Chain of Memories, being to it "what Xemnas is to KH2" in terms of malevolance.
+- Evil Genius: So much that, despite his pathetic nature, Nomura said in the Japanese character report books that he and many of the development staff considered Vexen to be the most evil Organization member in Chain of Memories, being to it "what Xemnas is to KH2" in terms of malevolence.

 - Expy: Of Professor Hojo.
 Mad Scientists whose work goes on to have horrible effects on the universe.
 Plus the loopy cackles.
 Oh, and they even have the same Japanese seiyuu: Nachi Nozawa.
 Though, this being an E-rated game, Vexen's a lot less... extreme than Hojo, and Nozawa's performance is significantly less frightening.

 - Family-Unfriendly Death: Either stabbed in the back or immolated.

 - Four Is Death: He's the first of the Organization to be destroyed.

 - Green Eyes: Of the crazy, way-too-bright variety.

 - His Name Is...: He ends up being executed by Axel for trying to tell Sora about Roxas.

 - Jerkass: He loves to insult everyone else's intelligence.